nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documents_guidance.md

 ## What is a document? ##

 A clinical document (CD) is a written, printed or electronic record that provides evidence of medical care.
 Clinical documents must be accurate, timely and reflect specific services provided to a patient.
-Clinical documentation is used to facilitate inter-provider communication, allow evidence-based healthcare systems to automate decisions, provide evidence for legal records and create patient registry functions so public health agencies can manage and research large patient populations more efficiently.
+A clinical document could be any document that the GP practice adds to a clinical record of the Patient.

 ## Problem statement ##

 A patient's GP practice is custodian of patient's clinical documents received from various health and care settings.
 Other practices and healthcare settings are not able to electronically search for a patient's document in the patient's GP practice and retrieve those documents.
 This is usually a manual process whereby other GP practices and healthcare settings ask a patient's GP practice for documents of the patient.
 The patient's GP practice then emails or faxes a patient's documents.
 This can lead to loss of valuable time and effort of GP practice's staff.
+GP practices have poor metadata of clinical documents and it makes it difficult for the clinicians to search the documents in the GP Practice.

 ## Objective ##